‘Freedom Convoy’ spinoff leaves California, aims for D.C.

 But as of 6 p.m.
 Wednesday, a convoy did not appear to materialize on the Beltway.
 Dustin Sternbeck, a D.C. police spokesman, said the department has a “heightened posture” on highway entry points in the District as part of its response to possible convoys blocking roadways.

 These “convoys” are part of a disorganized constellation of protesters planning to target the D.C. region in protests against vaccine mandates.
-Extremism researchers said their grievances reflect broader right-wing culture resentments that take the form of spreading falsehoods about the 2020 election results, doubting the effectiveness of the coronavirus vaccine, repeating human trafficking myths and complaining about school curriculums.
+Extremism researchers said the protesters’ grievances reflect broader right-wing culture resentments that take the form of spreading falsehoods about the 2020 election results, doubting the effectiveness of the coronavirus vaccine, repeating human trafficking myths and complaining about school curriculums.

 Local and federal officials are gearing up for whatever these protests may bring.